TheDriedWater/telegram-groups-admins-extractor/README.md

 **DON'T FORGET TO GIVE IT A STAR IF YOU FOUND IT USEFUL <3**

+# DISCLAIMER
+This is only for learning purposes and the creator doesn't have any responsibilities for wrong usage

 # How to start?
 1- Create a telegram app in my.telegram.org/apps.